13 Day Southern Expedition

 Activity: Abel Tasman National Park Vista Cruise

 This morning we’ll travel through the Buller Gorge, home of New Zealand’s longest swing bridge.
-We’ll stop off at Westport, where we’ll have lunch before heading to Karamea, right at the northern end of the west coast of the South Island.
+We’ll stop off at Westport before heading to Karamea, right at the northern end of the west coast of the South Island.
 You won’t be able to tear your eyes away from the views of the Tasman coast, river valleys, lush rainforest and untouched mountain ranges.
-Tonight we’ll stay at the Last Resort, a locally-owned, secluded eco lodge right on the coast and completely off the beaten track.
+Tonight we’ll stay at the Last Resort, a locally-owned, secluded eco-lodge right on the coast and completely off the beaten track.

 Visit: Murchison, Buller Gorge, Westport, Karamea